 In turn more eggs sinfully get laid.

-Their cycle perpetuates;
+So their cycle perpetuates;

 An exasperating existence.

-They’re drawn to movement and CO2;
+Drawn to movement and CO2;

 Futilely I endeavour to keep my distance.

 By a brigade of biting flies,